junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "Yes."
 Cas nods by his side.
 "Raphael isn't there anymore."

-Dean relieves, turning to hug Bobby so tight that makes the old hunter grumbles.
+Dean is relieved, turning to hug Bobby so tight that makes the old hunter grumbles.

-"Alright, alright, sappy," Bobby pats his back a few times, "I only haven't seen you for three days."
+"Alright, alright, sappy," Bobby pats his back a few times, "no need to grow girl parts, it's just three days."

 "Oh."
 Dean stills, remembering that's true for him.

 Bobby looks exactly the same as before, as he should.
 So is this room, or the state, or the world.
 Except for them.

-Bobby takes them in -- Dean has long, cowboy's beard and wrinkles from dry wind and sand; Sam changes the least, only with longer and messier hair; and Cas, almost totally a new different being, with his over human-like ranch and cowboy clothing, and the deep look on his face.
-Bobby squints at them, "You have to tell me everything."
+Bobby takes them in -- Dean has long, cowboy's beard and wrinkles from dry wind and sand; Sam changes the least, only with longer and messier hair; and Cas, almost totally a new different being, with his over human-like ranch and cowboy clothing, and the weather-beaten look in his eyes.
+Bobby squints at them, "You better tell me everything."

 So they do.

 <br>

-Then, when the old life catches up, they goes back to the fighting.
-All the nasty, ugly beings, they fight them all -- the mother of all, the archangel of apocalypse, the king of the hell.
+Then, the old life comes back.
+The old demon-hunting, monster-killing life Dean's grown up with.
+They make plans, they hunt down Eve, they deal with Crowley, they look for ways to handle Raphael.
+They work on saving the world every other Tuesdays.

+Sam jumps right back into the old routine as if the months in the Wild West have never left a mark in his memory, but Dean thinks, in between the monster-hunting and the world-saving, when he exchanges the looks with Cas, he knows something is never the same ever again.

+Sometimes in the night, when he lies in the motel bed, staring at the ceiling, wide awake, he finds it easy to imagine the current life a dream, the memory a reality.
+They could have all still been in the Wild West, and the whole world-saving thing is just one long dream to wake up from.

+He might as well be laying in a saloon room in an old town, cowboys on horses noisy down the floor, the smell of animal feces mixed with saloon ladies' perfumes filling the air, music passing through the thin wooden walls.

-And sometimes, when that life becomes too dark and unbearable, Dean closes his eyes, and thinks back.
-Remembering the time when the wind from the old western time blows his hair, when the land is vast and world is open to explore.
-He imagines that life they never have, Cas in the ranch, busy and happy, wearing a cowboy hat; he imagines them sitting at the corner of a saloon, listening to town folks playing the old time music, dancing and singing, happy and peaceful.
+He could still feel the wind from the old western time blows his hair, the land vast and the world open to explore.
+Dean allows himself imagine the life they never have: Cas in the ranch, busy and happy, wearing a cowboy hat; they sit at the corner of a saloon on Friday nights, listening to town folks playing the old time music, dancing and singing, happy and peaceful.
 All the time, Cas by his side.
-He breathes, feeling the air calm and easy, as if floating with the smell of horse and wood.
+He breathes, feeling the air calm and easy, the smell of dust is the taste of raw nature and freedom.

-A life they never have, but that is always a choice.
-That night, in the moonlight, in the quiet moment, he knows the answer to an unasked question, would be yes.
+A life they never have, but an option always open.
+That night, in the moonlight, in the quiet moment, when he looks Cas in the eyes, Dean knows the answer to an unasked question, would be yes.
 He knows.

+*What if we just, stay.
+Here and now.
+Us.*

 A life in the past, can be their future.

-And in the end, in the very, very end, when all is done, that is indeed, exactly, what he gets.

-They have a banjo, Cas has a harp.
-The music is beautiful, so is the dance.
-They are happy, content.
+The one thing they always want, is the one thing they could have.

+Dean breathes slow and deep, closing his eyes in the quiet night.

+Maybe they will, *one day*.
+When all is done, maybe they will.

+They will have a banjo, Cas will have a harp.
+The music will be beautiful, so is the dance.
+People will be laughing, they will be holding each other close, enjoying the moment.
+The comfortable wind of the Wild West flow gently by.
+They will hold each other's eyes, so close they could see their own reflections.
+Cas will look at him like there is nothing else in the world, the way he always did.
+Dean thinks his own eyes might just be the same.

+They will be happy, content.
 Home.

 Dean decides, he wants nothing more.

+He falls into sleep with a quiet smile.

 <br>

 ###### draft notes

 (Or not exactly, Dean's western fame gets kept in history, legends of himself becomes a cowboy story, exaggerated but he's amused, secretly really love it)

+Major rewrites!! don't like it, too emotionally remote and abrupt, and spoil the future events → pretend only knows so far until S06E18, but give hopeful ending that *maybe* when all is done, that's the thing they can have, there will be peace in the end

 ###### End